tel/old-blog/_drafts/six_points_about_type_safety.md

    language as privileged since it's the one that the tools basically ensure nobody can avoid.

+   Note that useful is often today a matter of personal choice.
+Some small amount of research has been done to consider what kinds of type systems may afford objective improvements in programming metrics, but this research is often underpowered, flaws, preliminary.
+So, instaad, we must often judge usefulness by personal or team values alone and therefore lose the technical properties of the debate.

-3. Typing (in the sense of type safety) assumes that you want to analyze the program *without* running it and thus distinguishes between *dynamic*, runtime information and *static*, compile-time information.
+3. **Typing (in the sense of type safety) assumes that you want to analyze the program *without* running it.** Thus distinguishes between *dynamic*, runtime information and *static*, compile-time information.

    This cleanly separates notions of static types and dynamic types (sometimes known as "tags" or "classes" to prevent confusion).
    Since we're assuming this distinction is important, from now on I'll always refer to statics when talking about types.

    Ultimately, we can understand type safety as saying not much more than *the dynamics of your language respect the statics of your